Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Optimal extraction of local purity

-\textbf{\emph{Optimal extraction of local purity.}} In the subsequent discussion, we delve into techniques to evaluate $F_{\max}$, focusing on the setting where the local Hamiltonians are fully degenerate.
-Under this premise, $F_{\max}$ can be succinctly represented as:
+In the subsequent discussion, we investigate techniques to evaluate $F_{\max}$, focusing on the setting where the local Hamiltonians are fully degenerate.
+Under this premise, $F_{\max}$ can be succinctly represented. \begin{proposition} When the local Hamiltonians are fully degenerate, we have